broadinstitute/gatk/README.md

 # ml4h
-`ml4h` is a set of tools to simplify the process of training machine learning (ML) models on multi-modal clinical data including genetics, labs, imaging, clinical notes, and more.
-Our tools are ideally suited for clinical researchers and data scientists to help ensure that ML models meet clinical research standards.
+`ml4h` is a toolkit for machine learning on clinical data of all kinds including genetics, labs, imaging, clinical notes, and more.
+The diverse data modalities of biomedicine offer different perspectives on the underlying challenge of understanding human health.
+For this reason, `ml4h` is built on a foundation of multimodal multitask modeling, hoping to leverage all available data to help power research and inform clinical care.
+Our tools help apply clinical research standards to ML models by carefully considering bias and longitudinal outcomes.
 Our project grew out of efforts at the Broad Institute to make it easy to work with the UK Biobank on Google Cloud Platform and has since expanded to include proprietary data from academic medical centers.
-We’re building open-source tools and a diverse set of interdisciplinary collaborations to make sure that the cutting edge of AI and ML are directed at making the world healthier.
+To put cutting-edge AI and ML to use making the world healthier, we're fostering interdisciplinary collaborations across industry and academia.
+We'd love to work with you too!

 `ml4h` is best described with Five Verbs: Ingest, Tensorize, TensorMap, Model, Evaluate
 * Ingest: collect files onto one system
 * Tensorize: write raw files (XML, DICOM, NIFTI, PNG) into HD5 files
 * TensorMap: tag data (typically from an HD5) with an interpretation and a method for generation
-* Model: connect TensorMaps with trainable architectures
+* ModelFactory: connect TensorMaps with a trainable architectures
-* Evaluate: generate plots, enables domain-driven inspection of results
+* Evaluate: generate plots that enable domain-driven inspection of models and results

 # Getting Started
 * [Setting up your local environment](#setting-up-your-local-environment)